 If you’re struggling to get clients or market your services, you might want to start by looking at how many Virtual Assistant hard skills you’re offering.
 Is it clear what you “specialize” in by looking at your list of services?
 If it’s not clear to you – then I can bet it’s not to your potential clients.
 Start by cleaning up your list of services.
 Go through them one at a time and ask yourself if you actually enjoy doing it.
 If you don’t like it, then don’t do it.
 Remove it from your list of services.

 That’s the beauty of having your own business – you only have to offer what you truly enjoy doing and nothing else.
 When you shift your focus to specializing in just a few Virtual Assistant hard skills something happens.
 It becomes easier to market your services, for potential clients to understand what you do and to earn more money.
 You want to be a specialist NOT a generalist.
-Plus specializing in specific Virtual Assistant hard skills makes it easier to scale your VA business!
+Plus specializing in specific Virtual Assistant hard skills makes it easier to scale your Virtual Assistant business!

 It’s Time To Leave Admin Services Behind + Move On